uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Solution

-Multiplying by 2 makes the arrow twice as large in each dimension.
+Multiplying by 2 makes the shape twice as large in each dimension.
 Multiplying by 10 makes it 10 times as large.
-Multiplying by 0.5 makes the arrow half the size.
+Multiplying by 0.5 makes the shape half the size.
-Multiplying only the x values makes the arrow wider horizontally only.
+Multiplying only the x values makes the shape wider horizontally only.

 {panel end}

 This transformation is called *scaling*, and although it can obviously be used to control the size of an object, this can in turn be used to create a visual effect such as making the object appear closer or further away.

-In the following interactive, try to get the blue arrow to match up with the red one.
+In the following interactive, try to get the blue shape to match up with the red one.
 It will require a mixture of scaling and translation.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=coord-scale-translate"}
+{interactive slug="2d-shape-manipulations" type="whole-page" text="true" parameters="config=coord-scale-translate"}

 Scaling and Translating